Crucial-hash/kindle-paperwhite-clock/README.md

 ## 💡 Other Information

-- This project may not be maintained and if so, not regularly.
-- If you feel like there is an issue or an improvement to be made please do so on the issues tab.
-- contributing to this project will be greatly appreciated.
+- Contributing to this project will be greatly appreciated.
 - Thank you for reading about this project!